foodkg/foodkg.github.io/app_kbqa/README.md

 ## Create a synthetic Q&A dataset

 ### Fetch KG subgraphs from a remote KG stored in Blazegraph
-We assume you have already loaded the FoodKG into [Blazegraph] (https://www.blazegraph.com/).
+We assume you have already loaded the FoodKG into [Blazegraph](https://www.blazegraph.com/).
-If not, please follow the instructions in the [User Guide] (https://wiki.blazegraph.com/wiki/index.php/Quick_Start) to download, install, and load the FoodKG RDF data in to the Blazegraph endpoint on your system.
+If not, please follow the instructions in the [User Guide](https://wiki.blazegraph.com/wiki/index.php/Quick_Start) to download, install, and load the FoodKG RDF data in to the Blazegraph endpoint on your system.
 Please also confirm that the variable `USE_ENDPOINT_URL` hard-coded in `data_builder/src/config/data_config.py` matches the URL and namespace of your Blazegraph instance.

 * Go to the `data_builder/src` folder, run the following cmd: